-ENC has a tradition of providing a safe and secure environment for the college community.
+ENC is committed to providing a safe and secure environment for the college community.
 While ENC historically has enjoyed an extremely low crime rate, extensive precautions are still taken in an effort to maintain a safe campus environment, reflecting an awareness of what the world about us is like.
 In any emergency, a security officer can be contacted by anyone at any time, day or night, by simply dialing extension 3911 on college phones located strategically in the residence halls and throughout the campus, or dialing 617-745-3911 from a mobile phone.

 The safety/security guards work to proactively prevent security or safety concerns, as well as to respond promptly and effectively to any concerns.
 Additionally, as a reflection of the College's commitment to student safety and well-being, a number of policies and practices have been adopted.

-Residence hall security is further enhanced by a security computer set to maintain all outside residence hall doors in a continuously locked status.
-Access is gained by personal proximity to all residence halls and other campus buildings.
-Each residence hall door has its own code that can be set to limit access.
+Residence hall security is further enhanced through card-access secured residence hall doors and, in some buildings, corridors.
 This is designed to greatly reduce the opportunities for unauthorized individuals or intruders to gain entrance.
 Security officers monitor residence hall entrances and exits to ensure that they are secure at all times.
 In addition, residential life and safety/security staff conducts regular safety inspections of every residence hall room as well as all other campus buildings in an attempt to assure clear emergency egress is maintained, all fire extinguishers and smoke alarms are in place and in operating condition, and there are no other obvious safety hazards.
 Special efforts are also made to educate students about individual responsibility for personal safety.
 This is, and always will be, the primary source of any individual's ongoing security.
 Information regarding overall campus safety, personal security, rape and rape avoidance, state laws and college rules relating to alcohol, drugs, tobacco and firearms is distributed during registration and is always available to all students.